linwk20/linwk20.github.io/_pages/about.md

   - /about.html
 ---
 &nbsp;&nbsp;&nbsp;&nbsp;  I am a Ph.D. student at the University of Rochester with a focus on VR, Sensor Design, Computer Architecture, Robotics, and Communication systems.
 My goal is to bridge the gap between hardware and software through system-level design and optimization.
 Previously, I earned my B.E. from Tsinghua University and my M.Sc. from Peking University.
 I have also interned at AMD and Cambricon Technologies.
+[CV](Weikai_Academic_CV.pdf)
 <!-- For example,
 many researchers in VR or Robotics are not familiar with hardware such as Sensors, Computation Units, or Communication Systems, and this gap will prevent the optimal design of the final system.
 To resolve this, we can perform system‑level hardware‑software co‑design to unleash the full